-Do you know what you're even celebrating on Cinco de Mayo?
+What is Cinco de Mayo? - amNewYork

 It celebrates an unlikely victory.

-El Día de la Batalla de Puebla, or the Day of the Battle of Puebla is colloquially known as Cinco de Mayo, the day it is celebrated.
+El Día de la Batalla de Puebla, or the Day of the Battle of Puebla, is colloquially known as Cinco de Mayo, the day it is celebrated.
 This day recognizes an unlikely military victory by the Mexican army.

-In 1862, during the French invasion of Mexico, an ill-equipped 4,000 person Mexican army, greatly outnumbered by the French, fought the Batalla de Puebla on the fifth of May -- and won.
+In 1862, during the French invasion of Mexico, an ill-equipped, 4,000-person Mexican army, which was greatly outnumbered by the French, fought the Batalla de Puebla on the fifth of May — and won.

-On May 9th of that same year, Mexican President Juárez declared that May 5th become a national holiday, commemorating the unexpected win.
+On May 9 that same year, Mexican President Benito Juárez declared May 5 a national holiday, commemorating the unexpected win.

-Soon after, the French took control of Mexico City and remained in power until 1867.
-With the end of the American Civil War, the United States could also assist Mexico in the later part of the decade and help free them from European military control.
+Soon afterward, the French took control of Mexico City and remained in power until 1867.
+With the end of the American Civil War, the United States assisted Mexico in the later part of the decade to help free the country from European military control.

 It’s bigger in America than it is in Mexico.